Home

 Those are all important things to know.

-What may be REALLY helpful for you to know is that the causes of Tendinitis are simple, and the solutions are simple.
+But what is REALLY helpful for you to know is that the causes of Tendinitis are simple, and the solutions are simple.
 You just need to discover what they are.

 Another important concept to understand is that the only -real- difference in the Types of Tendinitis is the location that you hurt.